Eternal Flame (Belgrade): Later developments

 Still, the city decided not to demolish it "just because it was built by Mira Marković".
 After consulting with several artists, it was decided to legalize the monument, with certain aesthetic corrections on the memorial.
 Parts of the plans included replacement of the bronze flame sculptured on top of the obelisk, with fire burning inside, which was deemed contradictory.
 It was also suggested to replace the inscription with the more appropriate one, which would ease the feeling of the monument as the foreign object in given space.
 Relocation was also mentioned.
 City administration then abandoned any plans and works on the subject, claiming that the authors of the monument objected the remodeling, though in some cases the consent is not necessary.
 One of the co-authors, sculptor Svetomir Radović, who also had issues with the monument as it turned out in the end, said that no one contacted him and that he wouldn't mind the remodeling if he finds it appropriate.

 Thanks to an initiative by the Generals and Admirals Club of Serbia, the monument was cleaned in 2009.
 The Street and Square Names Commission stated that the monument was never restored because it was erected contrary to usual procedure, and was not protected by the Republic Institute for the Protection of Cultural Monuments.
 The government allocated certain funds to renovate the monument in 2009, but the installations were so damaged that they eventually gave up.
 The plateau surrounding the monument was fully renovated in 2019.

 In March 2019, the Party of Modern Serbia started an initiative to rededicate the monument as a Monument to the Victims of the 1987–2000 Regime.

 Restoration

 In March 2020, city administration, which since 2013 has been the same as prior to 2000, announced that the monument will be legalized.
 Deputy mayor Goran Vesić said that the flame will be lit again on 24 March, on 21st anniversary of the bombing, but also added that gas installations feeding the burner are in extremely bad shape, which may prolong the deadline for a week.
 However, the flame wasn't lit after all.

+A second eternal flame memorial, commemorating the joint Serbian and Russian victory over fascism, was inaugurated at the Cemetery of the Liberators of Belgrade on 15 December 2020.